jakemizzell/LiveSectional/README.md

 # LiveSectional

-This is a Repo I adapted from [This Repo](https://github.com/JJSilva/NeoSectional) to create  a Live sectional.
+This is a Repo I adapted from https://github.com/JJSilva/NeoSectional to create  a Live sectional.
-I got this project idea from [This blog](http://www.iflymn.com/2019/07/livesectional/).
+I got this project idea from http://www.iflymn.com/2019/07/livesectional/.

 Login
 Username: pi